b4youleap/materialWorld/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## UPDATES

+- *01/21/2017* Modified to follow Angular guide for modularity and routing - similar to the final heroes app but using a dashboard instead of contacts.
+- *01/02/2017* Updated to use angular-cli version 1.0.0-beta.26 and material 2.0.0-beta.1